onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ##### Disable Transparent Huge Pages feature

-By default, many Linux machines have the Transparent Huge Pages feature enabled, which somewhat improves performance of machines running multiple application at once (e.g. desktop operating systems), however it deteriorates the performance of most database-heavy applications, such as Oneprovider.
+By default, many Linux machines have the Transparent Huge Pages feature enabled, which somewhat improves the performance of machines running multiple application at once (e.g. desktop operating systems), however it deteriorates the performance of most database-heavy applications, such as Oneprovider.

 These settings can be checked using the following commands (the output shown below presents the expected settings):